RBrooksDK/MAL1/10 Clustering/README.md

 - Apply the above clustering algorithms in Python
 - Evaluate clustering algorithms (e.g. by inspecting the output in 2D-plots or in other ways inspecting which elements are clustered together).
 - Describe what is meant by "hierarchical" clustering
-- Use a dendogram to determine the optimal number of clusters
+- Use a dendrogram to determine the optimal number of clusters